byun618/KNUCoin/README.md

 ```

-3. After the downloads are complete, you should see a newly created fabric-samples repo.
-Next, let's go ahead and clone the raft-fabric-sample repo and then cd into it.
+3. After the downloads are complete, you should see a newly created `fabric-samples` repo.
+Next, let's go ahead and clone the `KNUCoin` repo and then cd into it.

 ```shell